 Materials Needed: Donated x-rays from your dentist or you can purchase them at a teacher store; provide magnifying glasses and flashlights.

 Show the children how to shine light on x-rays to see them more clearly.
 Leave them out for children to investigate.

 We found a plastic "person", well, from the neck down which had removable internal organs such as lungs, heart, ribs, etc. We called it

-****The Anatomy Dude and the Apron can be purchased through most teacher stores.
-I will search for some and post them here soon as well.
+The Anatomy Dude and the Apron can be purchased through most teacher stores.
+Here are a few I found on Amazon!

-Writing Activity Ideas for Your Classroom's Preschool Fitness Theme!
+Writing Activity Ideas for Your Preschool Fitness Theme!

 Ways to Stay Healthy

 Materials Needed: Ways to Stay Healthy index cards from the Ways to Stay Healthy Circle Time activity listed above.